 How is this cancer treated?

-When Dr. McKenna and Dr. Onugha at So Cal Thoracic Surgery treat patients with esophageal cancer, they take a very individualistic approach.
+When Dr. McKenna and Dr. Onugha at our center for Minimally Invasive Chest Surgery and Thoracic Surgical Oncology, treat patients with esophageal cancer, they take a very individualistic approach.
 After going through your history, reviewing lab work and imaging, and talking with you they create a treatment plan that offers the biggest chance of success.
 Oftentimes this includes surgery followed by chemotherapy and radiation.

 While cancer is scary, it’s helpful to know you have a powerful team behind you working to help get you better.